amesones-dev/blog/_posts/2023-09-04-CI-auto-build.md

 To use GitHub Actions:
 * a GitHub Actions workflow file must exist on the main branch.

-To use GitHub Actions and specific branches triggers:
+To use GitHub Actions and specific branch triggers:
 * a GitHub Actions workflow file must exist on the main branch
 * a GitHub Actions workflow file must exist on the branch that the trigger applies to